IncentiveArchitect/refusal-vectors-and-cognitive-hacking/README.md

       year={2023}
 }

-I used AI to help me write this README and code.
+Note: I used AI for generating code scaffolding, drafting analysis, and explaining concepts.
+I ran all experiments locally and ensured I understood the results before including them.